-Housing On Campus
+On Campus

 Graduate Housing at Stanford accommodates single students as well as those coming to Stanford with a spouse, same-gender or opposite-gender domestic partner, and/or children.
 Graduate residences include studios and apartments with up to four bedrooms.

 All Stanford student housing is smoke-free, and pets are not allowed.
 All housing assignments are made through a lottery system.
 If you are new to Stanford and enrolled in a graduate degree program, you are guaranteed housing for your first year of study if you apply by the Lottery deadline and indicate as the final choice on your application that you are willing to live in any residence for which you are eligible.
-Housing information can be found at: http://studenthousing.stanford.edu.